garimasinghdev/tht-bunnings-sizzling-hot-products/README.md

 * Multiple orders of the same product for the same customer on the same day are **not** considered
-* Cancelled orders should not be accounted
+* For orders that are cancelled do not account the original completed order towards the calculations.
 * If multiple products have equal sales, select alphabetically first only.
   Example If a "Hammer" and "BBQ" had similar sales you choose "BBQ"